cosimograssi95/Plugins/CascadeStatusAll/README.md

 2. Recursively collects child relationships based on the `publisherPrefix` or `entitiesLogicalNamesToInclude`.
 3. Collects the **current or previous states** of all related records, depending on `shouldRestorePreviousStatus`.
 4. Returns all records and their statuses in a expando object, ready for further use.

+> ⚠️ The plugin does **not perform any updates**.
+It only returns the required records and data.
 ---

 ## How to create the Custom API